TomaszGolaszewski/Tanks_2025/README.md

 v0.3 - Units stage I

 ### Last changes:
+v0.3.3 - 03.08.2025

+* Added new Turret class;
+* Units now have a gun turret;
+* Added player control of the turret.

 v0.3.2 - 02.08.2025

 * Player control mechanism was connected to new Unit class.